PORTAL v2

 Firewall blocking connections

-Ensure both ports are open in your cloud provider’s security group or firewall:
+Ensure the public HTTPS and DNS ports are open in your cloud provider’s security group or firewall:

 # UFW example